“SUPERMAN RETURNS has some of the

 scores themselves,

-Bryan Singer and John
+Bryan Singer and JOHN

-Ottman were smart
+OTTMAN were smart

 enough to realize this

-and ensured that due homage was
+and ensured that due homage would

-paid.
+be paid.
 For anyone

 old enough to have